QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Experimental Design

-\paragraph{Solution Quality Improvements:} The primary comparison metric used to quantify the magnitude of performance difference is the Geometric Mean Error Reduction Factor $GMERF$, which provides an unbiased measure of relative performance across all $N_{\text{trials}}$ independent runs for a given scenario: Here, $f_{\text{comparison},i}$ and $f_{\text{QUASAR},i}$ are the final error values achieved by the competitor algorithm (e.g., DE or L-SHADE) and QUASAR, respectively, in the $i$-th trial. ${GMERF} > 1$ indicates that QUASAR performed better than the comparison optimizer.
+The primary comparison metric used to quantify the magnitude of performance improvement is the geometric mean error reduction factor $R_{\text{error}}$.
+This provides an unbiased measure of relative final objective penalty $f$ for the comparison optimizer to QUASAR across all $T$ independent trials for each scenario:

+Here, $f_{\text{comp},i}$ and $f_{\text{QUASAR},i}$ are the final error values achieved by the competitor algorithm (e.g., DE or L-SHADE) and QUASAR, respectively, in the $i$-th trial.

-For the final aggregated results, the Overall $GMERF$ is calculated as the geometric mean of the $\text{GMERF}$ values obtained for each function/dimension combination.
+For the overall results, the average $\bar{R}_{\text{error}}$ across all data is calculated as the geometric mean of the $R_{\text{error}}$ obtained for each of $k$ function/dimension or function/sample size combinations.